 It might seem strange to worry about overheating when it’s cold outside, but it’s a real risk, especially for active dogs or those with thick double coats.
 Dogs can’t sweat like we do to cool down, and they can’t exactly take off a layer when they start to feel too warm.
 Look for signs of overheating like excessive panting, lethargy, or frantic attempts to get the coat off.
 The best coats offer a balance of insulation and breathability, trapping heat while still allowing moisture to escape.
 This prevents your dog from getting damp from their own body heat, which can ironically make them colder in the long run.

-Adjusting for Your Dog's Activity Level
+Matching the Coat to Your Dog's Activity Level

 The right coat for a quiet neighborhood walk isn’t necessarily the right one for a high-energy romp at the dog park.
 Think about what you’ll be doing before you get your dog dressed.
 A dog generates a lot of body heat when running and playing, so a lighter, more flexible jacket is often a better choice for vigorous activity.
 For a slower-paced walk in freezing temperatures or heavy snow, a more heavily insulated, waterproof coat is ideal.
 As pet owners with decades of experience, we know it’s all about tuning into your animal’s needs and choosing their gear accordingly.